FAQs

 How do I apply for Design Abroad?

-Your application for the course includes a 250-word essay describing why you want to be part of the course and how you see yourself contributing to the team of student designers and a mini-portfolio of your work.
+This application includes a 250-word essay describing why you want to be part of the course and how you see yourself contributing to the team of student designers and a mini-portfolio of your work.
 This mini-portfolio should contain 3 to 5 projects that you will feel best exemplify your ethos/point of view and abilities as a designer.
 Your portfolios should provide descriptions of the work shown and how it ties to your emerging design practice.
-You must save this as a single PDF and email it to Sarah Tranum at stranum @ faculty.ocadu.ca.
-Be sure that your PDF is smaller than 25MB so that it can sent as an email attachment.
-Portfolios and essay documents that are larger than 25MB and that are sent via Google Drive, Dropbox, or another method other than email will not be accepted.
-Please put your first and last name in the title of the PDF file.
-The application deadline for the 2019 class is now closed.
+The application deadline for the 2024 class is November 12, 2024, at 11:59PM.

 What kind of projects will I working on as part of this course?

-In this important to note that each year the project focus in this course is different.
+Each year the the course runs, the project focus is different.
 There is no prescribed project or outcome year-to-year and thus the scope of the projects will vary.
 The students in the course and the partnering organizations together shape the process and final products.

 The areas of focus and type of organizations that students may work with include: